apache/spark/docs/apache-airflow-providers-google/logging/stackdriver.rst

 .. _write-logs-stackdriver:

-Writing Logs to Google Stackdriver
+Writing logs to Google Stackdriver
 ----------------------------------

 Airflow can be configured to read and write task logs in `Google Stackdriver Logging <https://cloud.google.com/logging/>`__.